-Dear Rep. Filler and Members of the House Judiciary Committee:
+Dear Senator Victory and Members of the Senate Judiciary and Public Safety Committee:

-The undersigned animal welfare organizations and stakeholders are joining in this request that you hold a hearing for and vote in favor of House Bill 4703 and House Bill 4704.
-These bills would create a bond-or-forfeit process that would apply when an animal is seized in a case involving a violation of Michigan law prohibiting animal neglect (MCL § 750.50) or animal cruelty (MCL § 750.50b).
+The undersigned animal welfare organizations and stakeholders are joining in this request that you vote in favor of House Bill 4703 and House Bill 4704.
+These bills would create an effective bond-or-forfeit process that would apply when an animal is seized in a case involving a violation of Michigan law prohibiting animal neglect (MCL § 750.50) or animal cruelty (MCL § 750.50b).
 The inclusion of an effective bond-or-forfeit process in these statutes will benefit both animals and people in Michigan.